 How do I find a faculty friend?

-- Identifying a distinguished faculty to design and lead an academic program or activity.
+- Identify a distinguished faculty member to design and lead an academic program or activity.

 - Maximize the impact of your giving with a matching gift strategy.